Tinnitus and suicidal thoughts: What to do when life feels overwhelming

 If you’re often physically alone, the first step might be just to find a coffee place where you can sit among other human beings.

 Talk about your problem, even if you’re the kind of person who doesn’t share your feelings.
-Maybe you’ve have bad experiences with the mental health system.
+Maybe you’ve have bad experiences with the mental health system, or your doctor doesn't take your tinnitus seriously.
 Look for someone you trust.
 Maybe you don’t want to upset people who care about you.
 Try someone more distant.
 It’s true that you can talk to someone and not feel better.
 Try again or look for someone else.
 Online support groups can be a good place to start.